davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_202003_v001 created for some mapping and plotting examples
 * AdditionalCoding_202003_v001 contains base state and county maps from usmap::plot_usmap(), CRS conversions from usmap::usmap_transform(), and data from the included usmap data sets
 * AdditionalCoding_202003_v001 contains filtering and coloring by US census region
+* AdditionalCoding_202003_v001 contains default and custom labelling by geography